Thailand reports new daily record of 31 coronavirus deaths | Health

 Thailand reports new daily record of 31 coronavirus deaths

-Thailand on Monday reported a new daily record of 31 coronavirus deaths, the health ministry said, as the Southeast Asian country grapples with a third wave of infections.
+Thailand on Monday reported a new daily record of 31 coronavirus deaths, the health ministry said, as the Southeast Asian country grapples with the third wave of infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)